graben1437/titan1.0.1.kafka/README.md

 a compact JSON format.

 ## Technology Preview

-This implementation should be considered experimental.
+This proof-of-concept code provides a working example of a Titan/Kafka listener/publisher.

-This code preview provides a working example of a Titan/Kafka listener/publisher to fuel community discussion around architectural considerations of what this function might ultimately look like in Titan, and to uncover requirements that may not have been considered.
+Please provide feedback on architectural considerations of what this function should ultimately look like in Titan, and if there are additional requirements that were not considered.

-Eventually, this technology preview will be refactored into a formal pull request to the Titan project after consideration of community input around architecture and requirements.
-(It might be more than one pull request).
+Eventually, this code will be refactored into a formal pull request to the Titan project after consideration of input from the community.

-Because this is experimental, some expected items may not be found.
-For example, the test cases may not be complete, the scripts for the integration may not be located in proper directories under Titan after a build, there is no formal documentation in asciidoc.
+Because this is experimental, some of the packaging and use cases are not yet present.

-What you will find later in this readme, is a fairly extensive discussion of different design considerations.
+This readme provides a fairly extensive discussion of different design considerations.

 In addition to the Titan-Kafka listener/publisher, a sample Titan-HTTP listener/publisher is also provided, although it is not the focus of this effort.
-The Titan-HTTP listener/publisher works the same way as the Titan-Kafka listener/publisher except messages are published to a URL.

 ## Getting Started
 This preview is based on Titan 1.0.1-SNAPSHOT